Japanese influence on Korean culture: Korean response

+In response, Koreans began to view rejection of and resistance towards Japan and its culture as patriotic.
+Many Korean nationalists today still harbor anti-Japanese sentiment.

 In 2018, Iz*One's song "Suki ni natchau daro?" was banned on KBS and SBS.
 The song's lyrics are composed in Japanese language, which is believed to be the reason.
 In Japan, there were suspicions that KBS's actions were racism.